Edward Alexander (Alex) was born March 6, 1936 and passed away surrounded by his loving family on September 18, 2019.

 Donations in Alex's memory may be made to the Kidney Foundation of Canada Saskatchewan Branch, 1 - 2217 Hanselman Court, Saskatoon, SK, S7L 6A8 or the Rosetown United Church, P.O.
 Box 506, Rosetown, SK, S0L 2V0.

-To send flowers to Edward "Alex" Alexander McQUEEN's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Edward "Alex" Alexander McQUEEN, please visit our floral store.